Policies and Procedures

 Shared proposalCENTRAL User Accounts

-If an institution permits multiple singing officials and financial officers to use a single proposalCENTRAL user account and log in to administer and transact on awards (e.g., [email protected]), then the PSO or PFO must submit a web form entitled “Grantee Acknowledgement” of Shared pC User Account” on an annual basis within the SFI Institution Profile to certify the authority of all individuals who use the shared account.
+If an institution permits multiple signing officials and financial officers to use a single proposalCENTRAL user account and log in to administer and transact on awards (e.g., ops@university.org), then the PSO or PFO must submit a web form entitled “Grantee Acknowledgement” of Shared pC User Account” on an annual basis within the SFI Institution Profile to certify the authority of all individuals who use the shared account.

 Contacts & User Access in SAM